ossia/libossia/examples/Web/datgui-oscquery/README.md

 Just open the `datgui-example.html` in your favorite browser.
 Then you can control your device from your browser.

-TODO : update gui with incomming message.
+TODO : update gui with incoming message.